 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
 Some of the underwriters and their affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us or our affiliates.
 They have received, or may in the future receive, customary fees and commissions for these transactions.
-In particular, affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated, MUFG Securities Americas Inc. and TD Securities (USA) LLC are lenders and agents under our revolving credit facility.
+In particular, affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated and Wells Fargo Securities, LLC are lenders and agents under our revolving credit facility and MUFG Securities Americas Inc., TD Securities (USA) LLC, BBVA Securities Inc., Credit Suisse Securities (USA) LLC, Goldman, Sachs & Co., HSBC Securities (USA) Inc., Mizuho Securities USA Inc., PNC Capital Markets LLC, UBS Securities LLC, U.S. Bancorp Investments, Inc. and Credit Agricole Securities (USA) Inc. are lenders under our revolving credit facility.
 These affiliates will receive their respective share of the repayment by us of amounts outstanding under our revolving credit facility with the net proceeds of this offering.